DDDas7/ipa-ad-trust-healthcheck/README.md

 ### 2. Configure Virtual Python Environment For The Script

-This python script runs on [venu](https://docs.python.org/3/tutorial/venv.html) virtual environment to avoid interferring with existing modules.
+This python script runs on [venu](https://docs.python.org/3/tutorial/venv.html) virtual environment to avoid interfering with the existing modules.

 <span style="color:blue"> Note:</span> The script performs only read
 operations and does NOT make any changes in the system.